-Special Topics (1 to 4 credits).
 Presents a theoretical or practical topic proposed by the faculty beyond what is offered in existing courses.
 Can be repeated for credit.
 Prerequisites: topic specific.
-Lab/ Tech fee may apply.
+Lab/Tech fee may apply.

 Special topic courses are numbered as 194, 294, 394 or 494 courses.
-The threeletter course prefix reflects the field of study of the course.
+The three-letter course prefix reflects the field of study of the course.

-Special topics courses at the 300 level require sophomore standing or above; 400-level special topic courses are restricted to junior standing and above.
+Special topic courses at the 300 level require sophomore standing or above; 400-level special topic courses are restricted to junior standing and above.

-Descriptions of particular special topics courses are made available in the college/school offering the course during registration.
+Descriptions of particular special topic courses are made available in the college/school offering the course during registration.

+ACC

-ACC Accounting
+Accounting

 ACC 201 Fundamentals of Financial Accounting (3-0-3).
 Introduces the principles and concepts underlying financial statements.
 Includes an introduction to the accounting profession, control, concepts, business entities and all elements of basic financial statements.
 The additional sessions consist of discussion and application of the principles and concepts of the course.
-Prerequisite/concurrent: MTH 101 or MTH 103 or MTH 111.
+Prerequisite: MTH 101 or MTH 103 or MTH 111.